TBT8A10/Research/README.md

 # ENACOM Tablet Research
+> [!CAUTION]
-**Disclaimer**: This document is not a guide of any kind.
-It's just a collection of unsorted personal notes I made while researching this tablet. \
+> This document is not a guide of any kind.
+It's just a collection of personal notes I made while researching this tablet. \
-I'm **NOT RESPONSIBLE** for any damage that may be caused to your device.
+> I'm **NOT RESPONSIBLE** for any damage that may be caused to your device.

 ### Hardware Info
 As far as I know, there are two rk3368 tablets distributed by ENACOM: